 The Woodcliff Sewage Treatment Plant treats wastewater from the northeast section of the Township of North Bergen and Guttenberg.
 It has a rated capacity of 2.91 MGD with a wet weather capacity of 8 MGD.
+It accomplishes 89.8% CSO capture under current conditions for North Bergen and Guttenberg.
 The plant is being upgraded to replace the secondary Lamella clarifiers with a membrane filtration system.
 The new membrane system will be sized to a dry weather flow of 3.46 MGD with a wet weather flow of 8 MGD.
 In addition to this, the plant will also have a 2 MGD wet weather bypass for a total plant capacity of 10 MGD.
 This provides the plant with an additional 2 MGD for treating CSO from the Township of North Bergen and Guttenberg as an interim measure.
-The Township of North Bergen would like to make this interim measure a condition of the LTCP.
+This improvement will increase CSO capture to 92% based on the percent capture calculation shown in Section D.2.1 of the NBMUA and Guttenberg Evaluation of Alternatives Regional Report.
+The Township of North Bergen would like towill make this interim measure a condition of of the first alternative in the LTCP.
 As will be discussed later in this report, this capacity has been assumed to be a baseline CSO control.